-The pay and allowances due employees in exchange for the labor services they render in behalf of the transit agency.
-The labor allowances include payments direct to the employee arising from the performance of a piece of work.
+The pay and allowances due employees in exchange for the labor services they render on behalf of the transit agency.
+The labor allowances include payments made directly to the employee arising from the performance of a piece of work.

 Lane Miles